Andy Kubiszewski

-Andrew Kubiszewski (born September 30, 1961) is an American musician, songwriter, remixer and producer.
+Andrew Kubiszewski (KOO-bi-SHEV-skee; born September 30, 1961) is an American musician, songwriter, remixer and producer.
 He has worked with bands Exotic Birds and Stabbing Westward, contributed to several other bands, and composed music for TV shows and films.

 Early life and education

 Kubiszewski attended Case Western Reserve University and the Cleveland Institute of Music where he studied percussion.

 Career

 Exotic Birds

 In 1982, Kubiszewski, Tom Freer and Timothy Adams Jr. formed the synthpop group, Exotic Birds, while they were studying at the Cleveland Institute of Music.
 The three wrote their own music, and Kubiszewski was lead singer and guitarist.
 They achieved local success, appearing as an opening band for Culture Club, Eurythmics, and Information Society.
 Frank Vale joined the band as an additional keyboardist in September 1984.